-From her silent stare I gathered my client thought me rude.
+From her silent, gauzy stare, I gathered my client thought me rude.

 A kind-hearted old Jew, Julius Beihlman helped set up my business, sent clients my way, and carried me when things got slow.
 Unfortunately, overdue rent again had stretched his good nature paper thin.

 I spun around.
 “Sorry ’bout the interruption.”